AM Basics & Station Setup

 - Plus - Minus 18V Unregulated DC input

-- Reset High input (used for reset and transmit / receive)
+- Reset High and Low inputs (used for reset and transmit / receive)

 - Rectified RF sample for efficiency meter